Skip to content

 B.A.
 Human Geography & Urban Studies, University of British Columbia (1999)

-Dissertation: A Community-Based Grassroots Organization in the South Bronx as a Catalyst for Youth Organizing and Activism: Analyzing the Dynamics of a Transformative Youth Program
+Dissertation: A Community-Based Grassroots Organization in the South Bronx as a Catalyst for Youth Organizing and Activism: Analyzing the Dynamics of a Transformative Youth Program.
+Chair: Sharon E. Sutton.

 Currently: Independent Evaluation & Learning Consultant Focused on Social Justice, Education, & Development; Lecturer, School of International and Public Affairs, Columbia University